bobm123/dewarp/README.md

 - **Interactive Point Selection**: Click to select 4 corner points on your document
 - **Drag-and-Drop Adjustment**: Click and drag any point to fine-tune its position
 - **Zoom & Pan**: Mouse wheel zoom and right-click pan for precise point placement
-- **Millimeter-Based Dimensions**: Specify output size in mm with configurable DPI
+- **Auto-Calculated Dimensions**: Automatically calculates output dimensions from selected points
-- **Dimension Presets**: Quick buttons for A4 and Letter paper sizes
+- **Millimeter-Based Dimensions**: Output size in mm with configurable DPI
 - **Real-time Visual Feedback**: Enhanced point markers with numbers and connecting lines
 - **Perspective Transform**: Automatically straightens and corrects perspective
 - **Side-by-Side View**: View original and transformed images simultaneously